K\"ahler-Einstein metrics on families of Fano varieties

-\begin{bigthm}[= Theorem~\ref{thm:openness_KE}] Let $\CX$ be an $(n+1)$-dimensional $\BQ$-Gorenstein variety and let $\pi: \CX \to \BD$ be a proper holomorphic surjective map with connected fibres.
+\begin{bigthm} Let $\CX$ be an $(n+1)$-dimensional $\BQ$-Gorenstein variety and let $\pi: \CX \to \BD$ be a proper holomorphic surjective map with connected fibres.
 Assume that $-K_{\CX/\BD}$ is relatively ample, $X_0$ is klt, and $\Aut(X_0)$ is discrete.
 If the central fibre $X_0$ admits a K\"ahler--Einstein metric, so do the nearby fibres. \end{bigthm}

 When $\pi: \CX \to \BD $ is smooth, Theorem \ref{bigthm:openness_KE} is known by Koiso \cite[Prop.~10.1]{Koiso_1983}.
-Spotti, Sun and Yao \cite[Thm.~1.1]{Spotti_Sun_Yao_2016} proved Theorem \ref{bigthm:openness_KE} when $\pi:\CX\to \BD$ is a smoothing.
+Spotti, Sun and Yao \cite[Thm.~1.1]{Spotti_Sun_Yao_2016} proved Theorem \ref{bigthm:openness_KE} when $\pi:\CX\to \BD$ is a smoothing of the central fibre.
 Let us stress that we do not make any regularity assumptions on the fibres.
 Furthermore, the discreteness of the automorphism group on the central fibre is an important hypothesis as there are arbitrary small deformations of the Mukai--Umemura threefold which do not admit K\"ahler--Einstein metrics (see e.g. \cite[Cor.~1.3]{Tian_1997} and \cite[Cor.~1]{Donaldson_2007}).
 Also, since $\Aut(X_0)$ is discrete, the K\"ahler--Einstein metric is unique on each fibre close to $X_0$.

 By the singular Yau--Tian--Donaldson correspondence \cite{Li_Tian_Wang_2022, Liu_Xu_Zhuang_2022}, a $\BQ$-Fano variety with discrete automorphism group admits a K\"ahler--Einstein metric if and only if it is K-stable.
-Thus, Theorem~\ref{bigthm:openness_KE} represents the analytic analog of the openness of K-stability proved in \cite{Blum_Liu_2022}.
-Let us emphasize that our analytic proof does not rely on the Yau--Tian--Donaldson correspondence and K-stability results.
+Consequently, the openness of a unique K\"ahler--Einstein metric can be derived by combining two deep works: the Yau--Tian Donaldson correspondence and the (Zariski) openness of K-stability proved by Blum and Liu \cite{Blum_Liu_2022}.
+Notably, our analytic approach to obtain Euclidean openness does not rely on the aforementioned two involved results.

-Related to Theorem \ref{bigthm:openness_KE} and with the same hypothesis, we also prove a uniform version of the Moser--Trudinger inequality (see Proposition \ref{prop:Moser--Trudinger}).
-To the authors' knowledge, this result represents the first solution in families to Aubin's "hypoth\`ese fondamentale" \cite{Aubin_1984}.